Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

      - The official ["W3C validator"](https://validator.w3.org/) was used to validate my HTML.

    - ### CSS
      - The official ["W3C validator (Jigsaw)"](https://jigsaw.w3.org/css-validator/) was used to validate my CSS.
-No errors were found when my code was input.

    - ### Javascript
      - The Javascript file was validated using ["JSHint"](https://jshint.com/) and no errors were found.
 The New JavaScript features (ES6) option was ticked in the Configure menu.

    - ### Python
-     - The Python Code was validated using a ["Pep8 python checker"](https://pep8ci.herokuapp.com/#) from code institute and no errors were returned.
+     - The Python Code was validated using a ["Pep8 python checker"](https://pep8ci.herokuapp.com/#) from code institute.

   - ## Accessibility
     ![]()